 Busy planning your next African safari?
 Or thinking about a safari for the first time?

-how to plan an extraordinary African safari for first timers and seasoned African travellers
+Tips on how to plan an African safari

-Over the last 6 generations early settlers, hunters, missionaries and explorers were on safari as a way of life in East and Southern Africa.
-Today’s recreational travellers are generally led down mainstream avenues within Africa’s safari circuits as “tourists”.
-Why not simply break the mould, get imaginative and go beyond the obvious?
+Over the last 6 generations early settlers, hunters, missionaries and explorers were “on safari” as a way of life.
+Today’s travellers are usually led down mainstream routes as “tourists”.
+Why not simply break the mould?
+Don’t be a tourist…

 Here’s how – where to go, why and when…